framelift/framelift/README.md

 ## Extending FrameLift (Plugin SDK)

-Each FrameLift plugin ships as a **package** — one runtime-loaded DLL under the `packages/` folder next to the executable.
-A *plugin* (what you build with the SDK) ships as a package: a `.Plugin.json` plus its `.Module.json`(s), compiled into one DLL that carries one or more **modules**, each declaring the **features** it provides and requires.
-A package may carry several modules, and each module can be enabled or disabled independently from the Settings → Plugins page (persisted per module id in `packages.ini`).
+Each FrameLift plugin ships as exactly one runtime-loaded Qt plugin DLL/SO under the `plugins/` folder next to the executable.
+A *plugin* (what you build with the SDK) is a single `.Plugin.json` that returns one **module** (`IModule`) and declares the **features** it provides and requires.
+Its artifact name is the lowercase plugin id (e.g. `framelift.playlist.so`), and it is enabled or disabled from the Settings → Plugins page (persisted by plugin id in `plugins.ini`).
 You can build your own against the **dependency-free plugin SDK** (`framelift-sdk-<ver>.zip`, published as a Release asset on every version tag).

-- **Stable binary boundary.** The host↔plugin boundary is a COM-like binary ABI: pure abstract interfaces, POD-only method signatures, and `extern "C"` entry points.
-A plugin built with any compatible Windows compiler loads regardless of how the host was built.
+- **Stable binary boundary.** The host↔plugin boundary is a COM-like binary ABI: pure abstract interfaces and POD-only method signatures, fronted by a Qt plugin factory (`IPlugin` + `Q_PLUGIN_METADATA`).
+A plugin built with any compatible compiler loads regardless of how the host was built.
 The ABI is a single integer, `FRAMELIFT_ABI_VERSION`, matched exactly; new host capabilities arrive as new discoverable service interfaces (capability discovery), so they never bump it.
-- **JSON-authored metadata.** Plugin packages declare package/module/feature metadata in `[Plugin].Plugin.json` and `[Module].Module.json` files, including `fileVersion`, package `version`, and `abi`.
-CMake validates those files and embeds the resulting POD metadata into the plugin DLL; runtime does not read JSON sidecars.
+- **JSON-authored metadata.** Each plugin declares its id, version, `abi`, features, and dependencies in a single `[Plugin].Plugin.json`.
+CMake validates it and embeds the resulting metadata into the plugin's `Q_PLUGIN_METADATA`, which the host reads before any vtable is touched; runtime does not read JSON sidecars.
 - **Small surface.** Plugins include only the umbrella headers `<framelift/core.h>`, `<framelift/services.h>`, and `<framelift/platform.h>` plus Qt/QML headers — never host internals.
 - **Cross-plugin communication.** Plugins never link against each other; they interact through the